swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ## Introduction

 Property Wrappers were [introduced in Swift 5.1](https://github.com/apple/swift-evolution/blob/master/proposals/0258-property-wrappers.md), and have since become a popular feature abstracting away common accessor patterns for properties.
 Currently, applying a property wrapper is solely permitted on properties inside of a type context.
 However, with increasing adoption demand for extending _where_ property wrappers can be applied has emerged.
+This proposal describes extending property wrappers to function and closure parameters.

 ## Motivation

 Property wrappers have undoubtably been very successful.
-For one, applying a property wrapper to a property is enabled by an incredibly lightweight and expressive syntax.
+Applying a property wrapper to a property is enabled by an incredibly lightweight and expressive syntax.
 Therefore, library authors can expose complex behavior through easily understandable property-wrapper types in an efficient manner.
-For instance, frameworks such as [SwiftUI](https://developer.apple.com/documentation/swiftui/) and [Combine](https://developer.apple.com/documentation/combine) introduce property wrappers such as [`State`](https://developer.apple.com/documentation/swiftui/state), [`Binding`](https://developer.apple.com/documentation/swiftui/binding) and [`Published`](https://developer.apple.com/documentation/combine/published) respectively to expose elaborate behavior through a succint interface, helping craft majestic APIs.
+For instance, frameworks such as [SwiftUI](https://developer.apple.com/documentation/swiftui/) and [Combine](https://developer.apple.com/documentation/combine) introduce property wrappers such as [`State`](https://developer.apple.com/documentation/swiftui/state), [`Binding`](https://developer.apple.com/documentation/swiftui/binding) and [`Published`](https://developer.apple.com/documentation/combine/published) respectively to expose elaborate behavior through a succint interface, helping craft expressive yet simple APIs.
 However, property wrappers are only applicable to type properties, shattering the illusion that they helped realize in the first place:

 ```swift
 @propertyWrapper